-Issue/Design Element: Bicycles Requirement: Policy No. 7.7.1 - Parking and Access Applicant's Proposal: 11 bicycle bays required 3 bicycle bays provided (existing) Performance Criteria: Policy No. 7.7.1 - Parking and Access To define parking requirements that will meet the needs of the users of developments without resulting in the oversupply of parking.
+Issue/Design Element: Bicycles Requirement: Policy No. 7.7.1 - Parking and Access 11 bicycle bays required Applicant's Proposal: 3 bicycle bays required 3 bicycle bays provided (existing) Performance Criteria: Policy No. 7.7.1 - Parking and Access To define parking requirements that will meet the needs of the users of developments without resulting in the oversupply of parking.
 To ensure safe, convenient, and efficient access for pedestrians, cyclists and motorists.
 To promote a high standard of design for parking areas.
 To ensure that parking and access facilities do not prejudice the environmental and amenity objectives of the City's Town Planning Scheme.
 To promote alternate transport modes by including requirements to provide bicycle parking and reducing parking requirements where alternatives exist.
 To enable the payment of cash-in-lieu for parking shortfalls and to provide a set of guidelines to enable the calculation of cash-in-lieu to be determined in a consistent and transparent manner.
 To ensure long term viability of parking proposals by defining the circumstances in which Parking Management Plans are required and providing guidelines for their content.
-Summary of Applicant's Justification: Nil.
-Officer Technical Comment: As the proposal will result in a shortfall in the provision of bicycle bays it is recommended that a condition is imposed that 8 bicycle bays are provided.
+Summary of Applicant's Nil.
+Justification: As the proposal will result in a shoutful in the provision of Officer Technical Comment: As the proposal will result in a shortfall in the provision of bicycle bays it is recommended that a condition is imposed that 8 bicycle bays are provided.